MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOdbcData.md

 ### rows_per_read

-number of rows to read at a time.
+Number of rows to read at a time.

 ### verbose